SoftwareQuTech/qoala-mlir/docs/developer-guide/working-with-mlir.md

     signalPassFailure();
 ```

-The method `applyPatternsGreedily` was backported from newer LLVM versions, since the one available in the pinned LLVM commit (`applyPatternsAndFoldGreedily`) also applies a constant folding without any option to disable this last optimization.
-In some cases in this codebase, we neede to avoid folding constants while applying this certain rewrite patterns, motivating the backport of the this method.
-The full implementation can be check in `lib/Analysis/Helpers/PatternRewriteDriver.cpp`.
+The method `applyPatternsGreedily` was backported from newer LLVM versions because the one available in the pinned LLVM commit (`applyPatternsAndFoldGreedily`) also applies constant folding with no option to disable that last optimization.
+In some places in this codebase we need to apply rewrite patterns without folding constants, which is what motivated the backport.
+The full implementation lives in `lib/Analysis/Helpers/PatternRewriteDriver.cpp`.

 Patterns inherit from `OpRewritePattern<MyOp>` and override `matchAndRewrite`.
-For lowerings, `OpConversionPattern<MyOp>` plus a `ConversionTarget` is the standard combo.
+For lowerings, the standard combo is `OpConversionPattern<MyOp>` plus a `ConversionTarget`.

 ## Debugging your pass

-- Add `LLVM_DEBUG(llvm::dbgs() << ...)` statements; toggle them on with `qoala-opt --debug` or scope them with `--debug-only=<DEBUG_TYPE>` (define `#define DEBUG_TYPE "my-tag"` at the top of the source file).
-- Use `--print-ir-before=<my-pass>` and `--print-ir-after=<my-pass>` to dump the IR around the pass.
-- If your custom verifier is recursing through a custom printer, set `--mlir-print-op-generic` and/or `--mlir-print-assume-verified` to break the loop.
-- For deterministic debug output across multi-threaded pipelines, add `--mlir-disable-threading`.

-These flags are listed in full in [tools/qoala-opt](../tools/qoala-opt.md#standard-mlir-knobs).
+The cheapest way to inspect pass behavior is `LLVM_DEBUG(llvm::dbgs() << ...)` statements; toggle them on with `qoala-opt --debug`, or scope them with `--debug-only=<DEBUG_TYPE>` after defining `#define DEBUG_TYPE "my-tag"` at the top of the source file. `--print-ir-before=<my-pass>` and `--print-ir-after=<my-pass>` dump the IR around the pass.
+If your custom verifier recurses through a custom printer, `--mlir-print-op-generic` and `--mlir-print-assume-verified` break the loop.
+And for deterministic debug output across multi-threaded pipelines, `--mlir-disable-threading` serializes pass execution.
+The full list of these knobs is in [tools/qoala-opt](../tools/qoala-opt.md#standard-mlir-knobs).